ACCESS-NRI/access-hive.org.au/docs/models/access_models/index.md

 # ACCESS Models

-ACCESS models are computer codes comprising complex mathematical representations of major Earth system components (atmosphere, land surface, ocean and sea ice) based on physical, biological and chemical principles or laws.
-Different ACCESS model components can be linked together via a coupler to form ACCESS models (e.g. ACCESS-ESM), which are then used to simulate realistic past or future conditions and idealised experiments.
+ACCESS models are computer programs that represent major components of the Earth system (e.g., atmosphere, land surface, ocean, sea ice, etc.) using complex mathematical equations.
+These components can be connected through a coupler to create ACCESS models, which are used to simulate past or future conditions as well as idealised experiments.

 <div class="card-container">
     <!-- ACCESS-CM -->